 BBC backs decision to let Israel join Eurovision as four countries boycott event

-BBC backs decision to let Israel join Eurovision 2026 as four countries pledge to boycott event

 Ireland, Spain, Netherlands and Slovenia lead action protesting against Israeli conduct in Gaza war